se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/EULA_COMMERCIAL_TEMPLATE.md

 ## 5. Updates

-The Game may receive updates, patches, bug fixes, or content changes (“Updates”).
+The {{PRODUCT_TERM}} may receive updates, patches, bug fixes, or content changes (“Updates”).
 Updates may be delivered through any Distribution Channels in use from time to time, including automatic updates where supported, or by including updated files in the distribution package.
 Some Updates may be required to continue use.

 Where we provide release notes or advisories, they may be delivered within the product, in the update package, or via the applicable Distribution Channel.
 No specific location or publication cadence is guaranteed.